Anne Curtis: Early life

-Anne Ojales Curtis-Smith was born in Yarrawonga, Victoria, Australia, the daughter of Carmencita Ojales, a Filipino from Bolinao, Pangasinan and James Ernest Curtis-Smith, an Australian lawyer.
+Anne Ojales Curtis-Smith was born in Yarrawonga, Victoria, Australia, the daughter of Carmencita Ojales, a Filipina of Chinese and Spanish ancestry from Bolinao, Pangasinan, and James Ernest Curtis-Smith, an Australian lawyer of German, Italian, Irish, and English ancestry.
 Her father married Ojales in 1982.
 Her younger sister, Jasmine, is also an actress.
 On their father's side, they had a half-sister named Clare who died in 2007 due to a cardiovascular disease at four months old.

-Curtis, being half-Filipino, would visit her mother's relatives in the Philippines with her family.
-In 1997, 12-year-old Curtis was approached by a talent scout to ask if she would like to enter a children's beauty pageant.
-Her father feared that it was a scam, while her mother wanted her to try it.
-Without her father's knowledge, Curtis then started to go to different talent agencies.
-By then, she and her family decided to stay permanently in the Philippines.
-Curtis could not speak or understand the Filipino language at the time, and so had to take classes.
+In 1997, at the age of 11, Curtis, who is half-Filipino, visited her mother's relatives in the Philippines with her family.
+During this trip, a talent scout approached her, inviting her to enter a children's beauty pageant.
+Despite initial scepticism from her father, Curtis, with her mother's support, decided to explore opportunities in the entertainment industry.
+Without her father's knowledge, she began attending various talent agencies.
+Eventually, the family made the decision to stay permanently in the Philippines.
+At the time, Curtis faced the challenge of not being able to speak or understand Tagalog, prompting her to enroll in language classes.

 Career

 1997–2004: Early works

 In 1997, Curtis had her film debut in Magic Kingdom: Ang Alamat ng Damortis.
 Afterwards, she signed with Viva Films and GMA Network.
-Her first television appearance was in the drama series, Ikaw Na Sana.
+Her first television appearance was in the drama series, Ikaw na Sana.
 She was also part of the teen-oriented show, T.G.I.S..

 From 1998 to 2003, Curtis had a string of minor and supporting roles in films such as Honey, My Love...
 So Sweet, Ika-13 Kapitulo, Juan & Ted: Wanted and in television shows May Bukas Pa, Beh Bote Nga, Anna Karenina, and Idol Ko si Kap.